Douglas Chalmers Graduate Scholars Lectureship

 - have, through an interview or submission of a sample, shown outstanding presentation skills

-A complete submission to the EPIC Graduate Scholars Fellowship will include the following materials:
+A complete submission to the Douglas Chalmers Graduate Scholars Fellowship will include the following materials:

 - Bio: Tell us about yourself and provide a short statement on your area of interest.
 You may include a five-minute video introducing yourself and the topic you would like to present.